Snowboard cross: Equipment

 All participants use a snowboard in competition.
 The snowboard should be fairly heavy and stiff (but not a hard board).
 Helmets are required equipment for racing in FIS sanctioned events.
 A mouth guard, though not always required, is recommended.
 Since participants are competing side-by-side, tight clothing is essential to ensure that they do not get entangled with each other.
 As competition increases in intensity some riders choose to wear body armor (like back and spine protectors) to ensure greater safety while competing at high speeds where crashes can be dangerous.

-Major multi-sport competitions
+Major competitions

+The FIS Snowboard World Cup is an annual snowboarding competition, arranged by the International Ski Federation (FIS) since 1996.
+The FIS Snowboarding World Championships is the world championship organized by the FIS, held every two years.
 Boardercross had been an event in every X Games since their start in 1997.
 However, it was dropped after the 2012 X Games only to be reintroduced in 2014.
 It made its Winter Olympics debut in 2006.

 In culture

 Early releases in the EA Sports SSX (Snowboard Supercross) series of video games were loosely based on boardercross.
 Sonic Riders, a Sonic the Hedgehog racing game in which SEGA characters race on hoverboards, is partly inspired by boardercross.